firlus/filament-leaflet/README.md

 }
 ```

+Notes:

+- You can set `protected static ?string $markerResource = YourResource::class;` to reuse an existing Filament Resource form instead of the widget's default form.
+The widget will call the resource's form builder when building the create modal.
+- If the widget form schema doesn't include your latitude/longitude fields, the widget will automatically add them as `Hidden` fields so the create flow still receives coordinates from map clicks.
+- If you store coordinates as a JSON column, set `protected static ?string $jsonCoordinatesColumnName = 'coordinates';` and the widget will convert the latitude/longitude into the configured JSON column before creating the record.

 Now when users click the map, a form modal opens to create a new location!

 ### Using a Resource Form